ksolomon7/ksolomon7/README.md

     Email: kalkidan.s.taye@gmail.com
 - 📔 Read my blogs on [Medium](https://kalkidantaye.medium.com/)
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I am learning how to play the bass, and love to design and look at art.

 <!--**ksolomon7/ksolomon7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.--/>